Eclipse (breath freshener): Availability

-Eclipse mints are sold in Canada under the name Excel.
-They are sold in the United States, Malaysia, Australia, New Zealand, Singapore, Latvia, Taiwan, South Korea and Hong Kong under the name Eclipse mints; in Australia, they were previously sold under the name Airwaves.
-In Bulgaria they are still sold as Airwaves.
+Eclipse mints are sold in the United States, Malaysia, Australia, New Zealand, Singapore, Latvia, Taiwan, South Korea and Hong Kong under the name Eclipse mints; in Australia, they were previously sold under the name Airwaves.
+In Bulgaria, they are still sold as Airwaves.
+In Australia, Eclipse Mints was launched in 1999.

 The Australian and New Zealand products contains a French translation on the outer wrapper, even though it is not an official language of either country.

-The winterfrost variety is not sold in Australia.
+The Winterfrost variety is not sold in Australia.
 Cinnamon has been discontinued due to very low sales, but are still available in many stores.
 In early 2009, the "Black Chill" variety was introduced.
 This variety comes in a black tin, and the mints are the same colour as the Peppermint variety.
 The taste is comparable to Wintergreen Tic Tacs.
 In late 2009 a new flavor was introduced, Cool Breeze.
 They are a less intense peppermint flavor and appear in a silver tin.

-In Canada, Excel Mints are sold with both French and English on the box, as required by law.

 In Taiwan, Eclipse mints are sold with Chinese name "Yi Koh Shu" (易口舒) printed on the tin box.
 Two collections, Original Mint and Fruity Mint, with three flavors each are available in the market.
 These flavors are Spearmint, Peppermint, Winterfrost, Peach Mint, Apple Mint and Lemon Mint.